dieskim/TamagotchiESP32/README.md

 ### Firmware

-First, install Visual Code and the PlatformIO.
+First, install Visual Code and the PlatformIO plugin.
 Open the `firmware/Tamagotchi32` folder as `Workspace-Folder`

 Open the Platformio by clicking on the Icon on the left sidebar.